mlcommons/ck/README.md

-This experimental workflow will be optimizing different shared workloads for multiple objectives (execution time, code size, energy, compilation time, etc) and send best found optimization cases to the public CK-based server:
+This experimental workflow will be optimizing different shared workloads for multiple objectives (execution time, code size, energy, compilation time, etc) using all exposed design and optimization knobs, and send best found optimization cases to the public CK-based server:

 * http://cknowledge.org/repo

+CK server will, in turn, perform on-line learning to classify optimization versus workloads which can be useful for compiler/hardware designers and performance engineers (described in more detail in http://arxiv.org/abs/1506.06256 ).

-You can also participate in collaborative experiments using your Android mobile phone by installing the following application from Google Play Store:
+You can also participate in collaborative experiments using your Android mobile phone by installing the following application from the Google Play Store:

 * https://play.google.com/store/apps/details?id=openscience.crowdsource.experiments